theCalcaholic/HIOB-example-client/README.md

 _This section assumes that you have followed the steps in the [**Installation**](#installation) section carefully._

-If so, you should be able these steps in order to run HIOB:
+If so, you should be able to perform these steps in order to run the HIOB client:

 1. Source the ROS setup script of the ROS distro e.g.:
     ```sh